Life Insurance Glossary

-A life insurance policy which does not pay policy dividends and under which the insured is note entitled to share in any divisible surplus of the company.
-Any profits from the excess of the premium over the cost of insurance revert to stockholder.
+A life insurance policy which does not pay policy dividends and under which the insured is not entitled to share in any divisible surplus of the company.
+Any profits from the excess of the premium over the cost of insurance revert to the stockholder.

 Notice of cancellation:

 A written notice from the insurance company to the insured, notifying the policyowner of cancellation of the policy.

 A policy that has been issued, but not accepted and paid for by the prospective policyowner and, therefore, is returned to the company without ever having been in force.

 (back to top)